open-mmlab/mmyolo/docs/en/algorithm_descriptions/model_design.md

 ### BaseBackbone

-We can see in the above graph, as for P5, `BaseBackbone` includes 1 stem layer and 4 stage layers which are similar to the basic structure of ResNet.
+- As shown in Figure 1, for P5, `BaseBackbone` includes 1 stem layer and 4 stage layers which are similar to the basic structure of ResNet.
+- As shown in Figure 2, for P6, `BaseBackbone` includes 1 stem layer and 5 stage layers.
   Different backbone network algorithms inherit the `BaseBackbone`.
 Users can build each layer of the whole network by implementing customized basic modules through the internal `build_xx` method.

 ### BaseYOLONeck